telekom-mms/ansible-collection-icinga-director/README.md

 ansible-doc -t inventory t_systems_mms.icinga_director.icinga_director_inventory
 ```

-You can also find the complete documentation for the modules on the [Ansible documentation](<https://docs.ansible.com/ansible/latest/collections/t_systems_mms/icinga_director/index.html#plugins-in-t-systems-mms-icinga-director>).
+You can also find the complete documentation for the modules in the [docs](docs-folder) or in the [Ansible documentation](<https://docs.ansible.com/ansible/latest/collections/t_systems_mms/icinga_director/index.html#plugins-in-t-systems-mms-icinga-director>).

 ## Examples using the modules